 Prep Ahead:

-- Mix the sauce ingredients together until smooth and combined, and store them in a resealable bag or container.
+- Mix the sauce ingredients together until smooth and combined, and store in a resealable bag or container.

 - Shred the chicken and add to the bag or container with the chopped bok choy.

-Store in the freezer for up to 2 months, or in the fridge for up to 4 days.
+- Store in the freezer for up to 2 months, or in the fridge for up to 4 days.

 Prepare From Prepped: